naobot/qty-cinema/_drafts/on-isiah-medina-films-2010-2020.md

 Filmmaking has had a labor problem for as long as it has had a history.
 Shooting schedules are a stretch of 18 hour days, non-union VFX houses are increasingly the backbone of productions, film distribution and production models crumbling under the hegemony of Disney.
 Movies are work, and divorced from capital they could be such valuable work, full of real discovery.
 Isiah Medina’s iconoclastic feature _Inventing the Future_ was released for free on Youtube, two weeks into the initial shutdown of the COVID-19 pandemic in North America.
 The systems of commerce, supply chains, and moviegoing have only grown bleaker in the two years since the film’s release, standing in stark contrast to the picture’s exhilarating optimism for new ways of extrapolating upon collective vision-making.

-In their book of the same name, Snricek and Williams posit that modern-day technology has the capacity to create a world of universal basic income and reduced work, that technological innovation could offer an escape from capitalism into a more ambitious, freer future. _Inventing The Future_ takes its eponymous source material through a cacophony of dense audiovisual semiotics, reapplying it to the medium of cinema.
+In their book of the same name, Srnicek and Williams posit that modern-day technology has the capacity to create a world of universal basic income and reduced work, that technological innovation could offer an escape from capitalism into a more ambitious, freer future. _Inventing The Future_ takes its eponymous source material through a cacophony of dense audiovisual semiotics, reapplying it to the medium of cinema.
 Medina’s signature intimacies coalesce behind a rallying cry for less work.

 Medina’s editing is intuitively pleasurable and polyrhythmic, and his mise en scene is compositionally unrivaled in the contemporary avant-garde sphere.
 A shot of two people holding hands is superimposed against a CGI shot of an impossibly circular city, the lighting matched to suggest all manufactured imagery can exist on the same plane and thrive on the same beauty.
 The text is spoken, both on-screen and in voiceover, by a chorus of Medina’s friends and community, faces that he’s been capturing since _Semi-auto Colours_ (2010). _Inventing the Future_ wears its narration like a well-loved loose garment, integrating it into a convincing simulacrum of reading theory—on the way to work, while cleaning the house, in between conversations with friends—and how it seeps into every piece of stimuli.
 An early scene captures a meeting of the UK think tank Autonomy, who we see talking into microphones, drinking coffee, and scrolling through PDFs on their phone.
 Other scenes depict people reading to the camera, to their lovers, off their phone, placed against the backdrop of and in juxtaposition with minimalist computer-generated backgrounds and the liminal spaces of Toronto’s architecture.